NetBSDfr/sailor/README.md

 ## real life examples

+In these examples, we will use the `sudo -E` command to run `sailor` with `root` privileges but still keeping environment variables so the `${HOME}` variable in the `ship` configuration file is evaluated as our user's home directory.

 #### Fire up a fully working and isolated [nginx][3] + [php-fpm][4] stack

 [Download and install Save OS X][5] if running Mac OS X